el-ethan/sabermetrics-cheatsheet/README.md

 ## Notes

 * From FanGraphs:
-  > BABIP allows us to see if a hitter seems to be getting a boost from poor defense or good luck or getting docked for facing good defenses and having bad luck.
+  > BABIP allows us to see if a hitter seems to be getting a boost from poor defense or good luck or getting docked for facing good defenses and having bad luck...Pitchers with a high BABIP are most likely victims of poor defense or bad luck, and neither is the pitcher’s fault.
-  >...
-  > pitchers with a high BABIP are most likely victims of poor defense or bad luck, and neither is the pitcher’s fault.

 ## Context: